immense/Remotely/README.md

 * Install the Visual Studio Installer Projects extension.
 	* Link: https://marketplace.visualstudio.com/items?itemName=visualstudioclient.MicrosoftVisualStudio2017InstallerProjects
 * Clone the git repository and open the solution in Visual Studio.
-* Build (in Release configuration) the Desktop.Win and ScreenCast.Win projects.
-	* By default, the screen-sharing desktop app prompts for a host URL and can be changed thereafter.
-To hard-code a URL, set the ForceHost value in /RDesktop.Win/ViewModels/MainWindowViewModel.cs to the server's URL.
-* Run Publish.ps1 in the Utilities folder.
+* Run Publish.ps1 in the [Utilities folder in source control](https://raw.githubusercontent.com/Jay-Rad/Remotely/master/Utilities/Install-RemotelyServer.ps1).
-    * Example: powershell -f [path]\Publish.ps1 -outdir C:\inetpub\remotely -rid win10-x86 -hostname https://mysite.mydomain.com
+    * Example: powershell -f [path]\Publish.ps1 -outdir C:\inetpub\remotely -rid win10-x64 -hostname https://mysite.mydomain.com
     * The output folder will now contain the server, with the clients in the Downloads folder.
 	* The above hostname will be hardcoded in the screen-sharing desktop apps, but can be changed via the options menu.

 ## Hosting a Server (Windows)
+* Build the Remotely server and clients using the above steps.
 * Create a site in IIS that will run Remotely.
-* Run Install-RemotelyServer.ps1 (as an administrator), which is in the [Utilities folder in source control](https://raw.githubusercontent.com/Jay-Rad/Remotely/master/Utilities/Install-RemotelyServer.ps1).
+* Copy the server files from above to the site folder.
 * Download and install the .NET Core Runtime (not the SDK).
 	* Link: https://dotnet.microsoft.com/download
 	* This includes the Hosting Bundle for Windows, which allows you to run ASP.NET Core in IIS.